Urban education and the contexts of teaching

 Qualitative research methodologies

-Professor Wright's research and teaching interests include curriculum theory and design, sociocultural theories of learning and participatory action research (PAR) with young people.
+Dana Wright's research and teaching interests include curriculum theory and design, sociocultural theories of learning and participatory action research (PAR) with young people.
 Conducting research in high schools, middle schools and community-based organizations, she investigates elements of the curriculum and learning settings that limit or promote engaged learning.

 With support from the William T. Grant Foundation, she has studied classroom-based PAR projects with students as an approach to teaching and learning in four public high schools.
 Wright's recent publications examine participatory pedagogy and curriculum, literacy and academic identity development, and student participation in collaborative, inquiry-based learning projects in urban schools.

 Professor Wright joined the faculty at Connecticut College in 2009 following a postdoctoral fellowship at the University of California, Berkeley.
 She has over a decade of experience in curriculum development, participatory action research with young people and organizational development.
 Wright has provided curriculum development, capacity building and organizational development support to nonprofit organizations, foundations and to public school districts.